magace/Looted/README.md

 **Known issues and what next?**
 - Not all items are mapping.
 I just started using this so I am still learning how everything works.
+- I am pretty sure gainlevels is causing items to repost.
+I need to look at those logs.
 - Find new images for d2r uniques and sets.
 - Finish detecting where items are found.
 I will create a new branch for that.
 - Finding pickit line for items found.
 Like I said I'm new to GIF but at first glance, it looks like it could "possibly" be done.